jonasbkarlsson/ev_smart_charging/README.md

 The EV Smart Charging integration will automatically charge the electric vehicle (EV) when the electricity price is the lowest.
 The integration requires the [Nordpool](https://github.com/custom-components/nordpool) integration, and can automatically detect the integrations [Volkswagen We Connect ID](https://github.com/mitch-dc/volkswagen_we_connect_id) and [OCPP](https://github.com/lbbrhzn/ocpp).
 Integrations for other car makers and charger makers can be used with manual configurations.

+The integration calculates the continous set of hours that will give the lowest price.
+This calculation is done when the electricity prices for tomorrow is available (typically between shortly after 13:00 CET and midnight).
+When the automatic charging has started, changes of settings will no have any effect.
+The automatic charging is stopped when the end time of the scheduled charging is reached, or when the target SOC is reached.

 ## Installation

 ### HACS